MT-MRT/MRT-Camera-Calibration-Toolbox/README.md

 The application provides intrinsics, extrinsics and lens distortion parameters for each camera (two for stereo mode).
 For the stereo mode, the transformations between the individual camera coordinate systems are given as well.
 The information for each camera pose can be loaded using images or text files with the 2D points of the pattern.
 The calibration can be also made by using random subgroups from the total set of images.
 The computed parameters are the averaged over all iterations, and both the final results and the results per calibration can be exported to text files.

-## Why use this Toolbox?
+## Reasons for using this Toolbox

 -   Calibration of multispectral stereo camera systems
 -   Calibration of camera systems with different resolutions
 -   Visualization of the reprojection error
 -   Image Cover Visibility
 -   Statistical validation by means of calibration with subsets
 -   Import and export of data
 -   It's free!

 ## Requirements

 To use the toolbox, the modules listed below have to be installed on your computer.

 -   Python3 (Tested for Python 3.4 and Python 3.6)
 -   OpenCV 4.1
 -   tkinter 8.6
 -   PIL 5.4.1
 -   numpy 1.16.4
 -   matplotlib 1.3.1

 ## Installation